Mute Witness: Critical response

 Roger Ebert praised the film, awarding it three out of four stars and comparing it favorably to Halloween (1978) and Blood Simple (1984).

 Variety gave the film a mostly positive review, remarking that while the movie can be "entirely plot-driven, neglecting to develop intriguing characterizations", its "suspense is so chilling, its narrative so disciplined and its style so pleasurable, they jointly triumph over the other deficiencies."
 The review from the New Yorker was more mixed and they wrote that the director's "technique is impressive; the film falls flat only when he attempts to make the frightening funny.
 But the plot takes some nice twists and turns, the tension builds a good head of steam, and the tawdriness never lets up."

+Awards and nominations

+Home media

+In 2024, the film was released on Blu-ray by Arrow Films.